widdix/learn-appsync/lab01-schema/README.md

-# Lab 01: Create GraphQL API and schema
+# Lab 01: Creating a GraphQL API and a schema

 ## Goal